Bench press 3x5 @ 100kg Squat 5x5 @ 120kg felt heavy

 Free-text logging is only useful if you can trust what gets saved.
 That is why Fi7Note does not turn your note into a hidden result you cannot inspect.

-Recognized workout data stays close to the original note through highlights and detected details.
-Before saving, you can review what Fi7Note understood, fix mistakes, add missing parts, and adjust highlights when detection is close but not perfect.
+Recognized workout data stays close to the original note through highlights and a clear review step.
+Before saving, you can review what Fi7Note understood, fix mistakes, add missing parts, and adjust highlights when recognition is close but not perfect.

 A workout note should not become a dead note.
 Once saved, Fi7Note can make the workout available in History and Progress so you can come back to previous weights, old sessions, PRs, volume trends, cardio totals, exercise details, and muscle views.